PynPoint/PynPoint/docs/usage.rst

 The data-set was taken on 2009 December 26 at the Very Large Telescope with the high-resolution, adaptive optics assisted, near-infrared camera NACO in the L' filter (central wavelengths 3.8 micron) in Angular Differential Imaging (ADI) mode.
 It consists of 80 data cubes, each containing 300 individual exposures with an individual exposure time of 0.2 s.
 The total field rotation of the full data-set amounted to ~44 degrees  on the sky.
 The raw data are publicly available from the |ESO_Archive| (Program ID: 084.C-0739(A)).

-For the test data, basic data reduction steps (sky subtraction, bad pixel correction and alignment of images) were already done as explained in Quanz et al. (2011).
+For the test data, basic data reduction steps (sky subtraction, bad pixel correction and alignment of images) were already done as explained in Quanz et al. (2011) using the other pipeline modules introduced in the :ref:`interactive` section.
 The final postage stamp size of the individual images is 73 x 73 pixels in the original image size.
 For PynPoint, we doubled the resolution, resulting in 146 x 146 pixels for the test data images.
 The same test data was also used in |Amara_Quanz|, where we introduced the PynPoint algorithm.

 .. |Amara_Quanz| raw:: html